 It’s best to use 2 sheets per roll to prevent tearing.
 Place sheets in front of you in a diamond formation.
 Add 1/4 cup of ramen noodles in the lower third of the corner closest to you.
 Then add tofu bacon, cabbage, carrot, green onion, bean sprouts, and corn kernels.

 Roll the bottom corner over the filling, gently tucking it underneath and make one full roll over.
 Then fold each side over and into the center and continue rolling.
 Wet the top corner with the cornstarch slurry and as you roll it over, smooth it out with a finger so it sticks to the side of the spring roll, sealing it well.

 You can make all the spring rolls and place finished rolls a baking sheet or plate covered with a damp towel in one layer before deep frying.

-When you’re nearly done rolling all the spring rolls add the 2 to 3 cups vegetable oil to a heavy-bottomed pot or deep fryer.
+When you’re nearly done rolling all the spring rolls, add the 2 to 3 cups of vegetable oil to a heavy-bottomed pot or deep fryer.
 There should be at least 2 inches of oil to fully submerge the rolls while frying.
-Heat it to 365°F to 375°F on a deep frying thermometer or on the dial on your deep fryer.
+Heat it to 365°F to 375°F on a deep frying thermometer, or on the dial on your deep fryer.

 Fry spring rolls in batches of 3 to 4 rolls for about 5 minutes until light golden brown.
 You may need to flip them during the frying time.
 Remove them with a slotted frying spoon and place onto paper towel on a plate or baking sheet.
 Continue deep frying in batches, ensuring your oil is at the right temperature before adding the next spring rolls to the oil.